biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 3. Before we can render the output, we need to save the document.
 Click the `Save` button and save the files as `demo.Rmd` inside your newly created directory.

-4. Now click the **Knit button** in one of the top bars, and a document should show up in a pop-up or the Viewer pane.
-This is the *rendered output* from the R Markdown document, translated into .html behind the scenes, and displayed using a built in web-browser.
+4. Now click the **Knit button** in one of the top bars, and a document should show up in a pop-up in the Viewer pane.
+This is the *rendered output* from the R Markdown document, which is translated from Markdown into HTML behind the scenes, and displayed using a built in web-browser.

 Notice that the YAML header is not printed (at least not verbatim) while some of the code is printed (some is hidden), and we also see code output, including a plot!